Gaining Confidence in Prague

 Dealing with Fear

 However, I had a lot of fears regarding studying in a foreign country.
 I had never left the United States before.
 I had never been in areas where the native language wasn’t English.
 I didn’t know how I would be able to communicate, and how I would learn to get around the city of Prague.
-Despite these fears, I committed to the study abroad program because I wanted to further my skills with digital technology and media which Prague College would help me do.
+Despite these fears, I committed to the study abroad program because I wanted to further my skills with digital technology and media which Prague City University would help me do.

 The first few days were tough.
 I didn’t know what to say when I ordered food or drinks, I didn’t know how to approach people, and I did not know how to get ANYWHERE.
 Thankfully, as each day of orientation went on, the more I learned about the city and the Czech culture.
 I learned simple phrases to say such as “dobry den” which means “hello” in Czech or “prosim” which means “please” or “sorry”.
 I learned that street names are pasted on the buildings and NOT on street posts.
 And I learned many other things from the introductions from orientation.